BRX76/Basic-text-cleaning-and-scoring/Readme.md

 Then again - I did the same cleaning process to the alibaba results.

-At the end of this process IO moved towards scoring the search results.
+At the end of this process I moved towards scoring the search results.
-At this point I wrote a naive solution in which im counting how many exact matched in terms of single words each search result have (compared to the amazon item clean text).
+At this point I wrote a naive solution in which im counting how many exact matches in terms of single words each search result have (compared to the amazon item clean text).

 I sorted this score and thats it.